We create hope, together.

 Jen House, President

-Jen had brain surgery and was diagnosed with grade III anaplastic ependymoma in 2021.
-She joined Great Minds shortly after concluding her radiation treatment.
+After dealing with seizures for four years, Jen had brain surgery and was diagnosed with grade III anaplastic ependymoma in 2021.
+She joined Great Minds shortly after concluding her radiation treatment at the OSUCCC - James.
 As a fervent supporter of research to help find a cure for brain cancer, she shares her story to raise awareness and support.

 Mary Kay Ryan Fenlon, Founder